tpssim/weather-sensing/README.md

 First the XBee modules have to be configured for the network to operate correctly.
 For this project X-CTU was used for configuration, and the Arduino UNOs along with the XBee shields were used as a serial to USB converter.
 There are many online resources on how to configure XBee networks using these.

 The XBee network configuration needs to be as follows:
-  -The main node sends data to all of the sensor nodes.
+  - The main node sends data to all of the sensor nodes.
-  -The sensor nodes send data only to the main node.
+  - The sensor nodes send data only to the main node.

 ### Main node
 The main node is responsible for collecting all the data measured by the nodes in the sensor network.
 Within this project, it consist of an Arduino Uno with an